yungyuc/nsd_24sp/project/Andymyyon/README.md

 distribution reports.
 Alerts for manual intervention or adjustment by human controllers may also be generated.
-- **Interface**: Instead of a web-based dashboard, DAMS will offer a command-line interface (CLI) or a simple graphical user interface (GUI) developed using Python libraries such as Tkinter or PyQt.
-This will allow users to interact with the system, input data, and view results.
+- **Interface**: Instead of a web-based dashboard, DAMS will offer a command-line interface (CLI) as I don't think I will have time to implement a proper GUY This will allow users to interact with the system, input data, and view results.
 - **Constraints**: The system assumes the availability and accuracy of real-time air traffic data.
 It also relies on computational efficiency to handle dynamic